 You can use bulk action options to perform specific actions on a large number of tasks, such as updating task types, changing task statuses, assigning members to tasks, adding task tags, archiving old tasks, deleting tasks, and duplicating tasks.

 To access the bulk actions, select one or more tasks by checking the boxes in front of the task name in the first column of the table.
 This will cause the bulk actions to appear, temporarily replacing the standard toolbar options.

 Click here for more information on bulk actions.

-Now that we've covered the main Task tracker toolbar, let's take a look at the Task Tracker table, which consists of individual task rows that can be nested into groups of parent and subtasks.
+The New Task Tracker table consists of individual task rows that can be nested into groups of parent and subtasks.

-The Task Tracker has been designed with keyboard navigation in mind, improving accessibility for power users and those with disabilities.
+The New Task Tracker has been designed with keyboard navigation in mind, improving accessibility for power users and those with disabilities.

 When editing, you can: